 This latest version of the S-Class PHEV combines a 365 bhp 3.0-litre six-cylinder petrol engine from the S450 with a 108 bhp electric motor.
 This is fed from a 28.6 kWh – the biggest we can think of in any current PHEV and twice as big as the old S560e PHEV’s.

 Although the electric motor also grows to 20 kW, the range is also doubled: instead of 30 miles, Mercedes now promises more than 62 miles under power.
-There are no official CO2 figures yet, but our rough calculations work it out to be less than 40g/km.
-That means the S580e will be taxed for company car purposes at just 6% for 2020/21 and 7% in 21/22, saving thousands compared to a petrol or diesel.
-That will go some way to offset the extra £20,000 this PHEV is expected to cost over a diesel version, but will still be more than a pure electric alternative such as a Tesla Model S.
+The official CO2 figures are just 18g/km, which means the S580e will be taxed for company car purposes at just 8% for 2022-25, saving thousands compared to a petrol or diesel.
+That will go some way to offset the extra £20,000 this PHEV costs over a diesel version, but will still be more than a pure electric alternative such as Taycan.

 This means you feel less concerned about using all the power.
 Step on the accelerator pedal and you’re met with wonderfully gentle and creamy acceleration, with the petrol engine cutting in almost imperceptibly when needed.
 In the UK this could be almost never, as the S-Class will happily break the motorway speed limit in electric power alone.

 And unlike previous plug-in hybrids, this pleasure is not short-lived.
 Even under real conditions, the range will easily stretch to 45 miles, with more being possible in stop-start urban traffic.
 The intelligent, sat-nav route-based optimisation also helps: to maximise efficiency the car will calculate the best use of its motors and power, taking into account topography, speed regulations and traffic conditions for the entire planned route.
 It will even factor in the regeneration it will be able to use by turning the electric motor into a generator when going down hills.